BrandonTang89/AbstractionProject/brandon-fl/brandonTypst.typ

 So any time $L$ is not false, we have found a counter example.
 Specifically, any $T, C$ in $im(L, R)$ is a counter example.

+=== Simplifying Properties for Automatic Abstraction While we don't need any special form of properties with a manually crafted indexing relation, doing so can be very helpful for doing automatic abstraction.
+While the traditional way of doing abstraction works by forming the abstractions on all outputs of the specification circuit, we can sometimes derive better results by performing the abstraction algorithm directly from the wire that represents the property.

+To assist with this process, we observe that each SV assertion can have its logic be shifted out of the property and into the surrounding specification circuit.

+This means that we only need to check properties that are of the form `##k signal_name` where $k$ is the number of clock cycles required to establish a certain property and `signal_name` is the name of the signal that corresponds to the property being true.

+Since this signal is a real signal is jasper gold (as compared to the property wire), we can then run the automatic abstraction algorithm directly from this wire to find the indexing relation that will cover all the cases where the property wire is true.

 == Automatic Abstraction
 The original automatic abstraction algorithm from 2007 performed a recursive back propagation from the functional output of the specification to automatically create an indexing relation.
 By calling `bp(C, specOutput, x_0, not x_0, name)`, we would produce an abstraction that considered all the cases that caused the `specOutput` to be `true` or `false`, while keeping all the signals in `C` as symbolic constants.